samuel-rosa/spsann-doc/ppl.md

 concentrate on the relevant pair-wise distances, that is, the relevant spatial scales on which environmental variables vary (Lark2011).
-MuellerEtAl1999 observed that the distribution of pair-wise distances of the best sample patterns had a mode close to the range parameter of the variogram model.
+MuellerEtAl1999 observed that the distribution of pair-wise distances of the best sample configurations had a mode close to the range parameter of the variogram model.
 Lark2002 showed that when the range of spatial dependency is short, the resulting distribution of pair-wise distances is bimodal, with the first mode close to zero distance units, and the second mode at about half the maximum